The Royal Society of Tasmania

 These collections became the basis of the Tasmanian Museum and Art Gallery when, in 1885, the Society gave them to the Government, reserving ownership only of mostly works on paper.

 In 1965, these remaining works — some 700 — were placed on long-term loan with the state institution.

 The Society has proved as relevant today as it was in the 1840s.

-For 150 years it has worked to develop knowledge about Tasmania and it continues its close association with both the Tasmanian Museum and Art Gallery and the Royal Tasmanian Botanical Gardens.
+For nearly 175 years it has worked to develop knowledge about Tasmania and it continues its close association with both the Tasmanian Museum and Art Gallery and the Royal Tasmanian Botanical Gardens.

 Contact the Royal Society of Tasmania